Contact us today Suffolk (631) 265-1052 Nassau (516) 280-2160

 Ed Palermo: Three Decades of Experience on Your Side

-For more than 30 years, Ed Palermo has defended Long Islanders against charges ranging from first‑offense DWIs to complex white‑collar indictments.
+For 31+ years, Ed Palermo has defended Long Islanders against charges ranging from first‑offense DWIs to complex white‑collar indictments.
 He blends deep courtroom experience with a personal commitment to every client, offering clear communication, honest assessments, and strategic advocacy.
 If you or someone you love faces criminal allegations, don’t wait.
 Contact Ed Palermo today for a confidential consultation and take the first decisive step toward protecting your future.